 MOD MEX/163/17

-5.480 Additional allocation: in Argentina, Brazil, Chile, Costa Rica, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Mexico, Paraguay, the Netherlands Antilles, Peru and Uruguay, the band 10-10.45 GHz is also allocated to the fixed and mobile services on a primary basis.
-In Venezuela, the band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
-(WRC-07)
+5.480 Additional allocation: in Argentina, Brazil, Chile, Costa Rica, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Paraguay, the Netherlands Antilles, Peru and Uruguay, the band 10-10.45 GHz is also allocated to the fixed and mobile services on a primary basis.
+In Mexico and Venezuela, the band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
+(WRC-15)

 Reasons: In Mexico the band 10-10.45 GHz is not allocated to the mobile service on a primary basis, and removal of Mexico from the first section of the footnote is therefore requested.